2003scape/rscsundae/README.md

 should target similar devices.

-An initial target for RSC Sundae should be to accurately replicate RS Classic content from the final F2P-only version of the game from 10th December 2001, since lots of preserved data exists for this revision.
+An initial target for RSC Sundae should be to accurately replicate all RS Classic content from the final F2P-only version of the game (10th December 2001), since lots of preserved data exists for this revision.
 This should be accomplished using the original game's unmodified free data files.
 By using the same API and data sources as the original game, the hope is that it becomes more difficult to